Examples of How Equity Release Schemes Work in 2024

 Melissa is trying to purchase her first home and is concerned about not being able to afford the mortgage while Mark is away at college and is worried about the amount of debt he will be in upon graduation.

-The lump-sum lifetime mortgage will give them the £50,000 they need with an APR of 7.5 per cent and help to remove about their existing mortgage, Melissa’s new home, and Mark’s student loans so he did not have bad credit for a default.
+The lump-sum lifetime mortgage will give them the £50,000 they need with an APR of 7.5 per cent and help to remove their existing mortgage, Melissa’s new home, and Mark’s student loans so he did not have bad credit for a default.

 Check out the equity release council which has more examples of equity release.

-Its a loan.
-You dont make any monthly payments.
+It’s a loan.
+You don’t make any monthly payments.
 The interest rolls up each month and adds to the loan.
 The loan gets much bigger over time.

 The reality of the compound interest mounting up.